Paper-Proof/paperproof/README.md

   <tr>
   <td colspan="2" align="center">
   Opaque nodes represent a focused goal, and currently available hypotheses.<br/>
-  In general - slightly darker backgrounds demarcate variable scopes - you can only use hypotheses that are outside of your box, you can never dive into some new box.
+  In general - slightly darker backgrounds denote variable scopes - you can only use hypotheses that are in or outside of your scope box, you can never dive into another box.
 Don't overthink this however, we'll always highlight the available hypotheses as you're writing the proof, consider backgrounds a visual hint that will eventually become second nature.
   </td>
   </tr>